Immigration Courts Lawyer

 If there is a denial by the BIA, the next appeal that can be made is with the Ninth Circuit Court of Appeals.
 This is one of a handful of courts just below the United States Supreme Court.
 Cases appealed here typically last a year to 5 years +.
 Detailed legal arguments are made by written briefs and in rare cases an oral argument before the court is done.

-Why are you the right immigration lawyer to represent me in court?
+Why are we the right immigration lawyer to represent you in court?

 Our team regularly defends the rights of good people in their most critical and vulnerable time in the courts of the United States Department of Justice.
 Each case is unique in circumstances and our vast experience gives us an edge in knowing what arguments and requirements serve you best.
 It’s important to win.
 When we are standing up for you in court we are fighting like we are fighting for our lives.
 Let us fight for you.